amazon-archives/aws-serverless-auth-reference-app/Quickstart.md

 1.	**Click "Edit Identity Pool" in the top right**
 1.	**Scroll down and expand the authentication providers section**
     - *Only the particular Cognito User Pool with its respective client ID is granted access to be able to assume an identity in this Cognito Federated identity pool*
-    - *Since this app implements Cognito's fine-grained access control, beyond the default unauthenticated and authenticated role defined for the identity pool, it also is set to allow selection of the effective IAM role from a "token"*
+    - *Since this app implements Cognito's fine-grained access control, beyond the default unauthenticated and authenticated roles associated for the identity pool, it is set to allow selection of the effective IAM role from a "token"*
     - *The token in this case is the "Cognito:preferred_role" attribute as shown in the decoded identity token returned from the user pool after sign-in.**

 ---